 - Cross-functional, seamless incident response.
 Since the IT team supports the security and privacy teams’ efforts during incidents, including mega breaches, malware, and ransomware attacks, all three teams are mutually concerned with defining specific, actionable incident response plans — as well as clear roles and responsibilities.
 For example, when and how does the IT team alert the privacy team about lost laptops?
 How do both teams handle misdirected emails?
 What role do automation technology and alerting systems play?

 - Team productivity & profitability.
 Incident response can sideline any team’s regular duties for days or even weeks, so IT, privacy, and security teams are similarly motivated to develop proactive systems to protect department productivity and the overall business’ bottom line.

 - Tools & technology.
 Increasingly, automation plays a role in all of the above and more.
-As such, the IT team is usually responsible for the purchase of technology to support other teams, including what’s needed for privacy incident management.
+As such, the IT team is usually responsible for the purchase of technology to support other teams, including what’s needed for incident management and incident reporting.

 These are only some of the reasons IT is a critical component of incident readiness.